WajsBartosz/ParkingApp/README.md

     bash pushWebApp.sh

-Once script is finished navigate into IoT Hub ->
+Once script is finished navigate into IoT Hub -> Hub settings -> Built-in endpoints and copy Event Hub-compatible endpoint string.
+Once you copied it, navigate into function app -> Settings -> Environment variables and create new variable names

+    IOTHUB_CONNECTION

+and as a value paste a string that you copied in IoT Hub

 # Parking app